 The BEST Vegan “Pulled Pork” Recipe

-This recipe is a combination of shredded carrots and Upton’s pulled jackfruit which are both low in calories and sugar but huge on taste.
-And with its meat-like texture, there is no doubt your family will be coming back for more.
-This is one of those recipes that I can guarantee no one will know is completely vegan.
+This vegan pulled pork recipe is a combination of shredded carrots and Upton’s pulled jackfruit.
+Which are both low in calories and sugar, but huge on taste.
+With jackfruits meat-like texture, there is no doubt your family will be coming back for more.
+I can guarantee no one will know this pulled pork recipe is completely vegan.

 My husband, Dan said it was the best pork sandwich he ever had.
 He honestly had no idea it was completely vegan.
 As an added bonus, this recipe calls for simple ingredients and comes together in under 40 minutes.
 So, if you’re new to trying vegan recipes, this is a great place to start.

-Perfect for any summer picnic, or as a quick and delicious weeknight dinner.
-Plus, any leftover vegan “pulled pork” tastes great wrapped in a warm tortilla with scrambled eggs.
+Store any leftovers in an airtight container in the refrigerator for three to four days.
+Reheat the vegan pulled pork in the microwave until heated through.
+Any leftover vegan “pulled pork” tastes great wrapped in a warm tortilla with scrambled eggs.
 Another way to enjoy leftovers is by using it on top of nachos.
-Grab my vegan nacho recipe and give this tasty vegan pork a try!
+Grab my vegan nacho recipe and give this tasty vegan pulled pork recipe a try.

 The BEST Vegan “Pulled Pork” Recipe